 Revision No. Revisions Adopted 0 Adopted by the Board of Directors.
 04/01/2009 1 Revisions adopted by the Board of Directors on Jan.
 8, 2014, Agenda Item 14.
-01/08/2014

-2 Revisions adopted by the Board of Directors on May 6, 2014, Agenda Items 6 & 18.
-3 Amended list of eligible expenses to be more consistent with the list of eligible expenses in the State Controller's Office Gas Tax Fund Guidelines.
+01/08/2014 2 Revisions adopted by the Board of Directors on May 6, 2014, Agenda Items 6 & 18.
+05/06/2015 3 Amended list of eligible expenses to be more consistent with the list of eligible expenses in the State Controller's Office Gas Tax Fund Guidelines.
 Modified remedy language in Policy VVLS-24.
 BOD approved changes 9/6/17, Agenda Item 11.
+9/6/2017

-9/6/2017 4 Addition of due date of Capital Improvement Plan in VVLS-2.
+4 Addition of due date of Capital Improvement Plan in VVLS-2.
 BOD approved changes 7/11/18, Agenda Item 25.
 7/11/2018 5 Clarified Capital Improvement Plan requirements, amended eligible expenditures to be consistent with current gas tax guidelines, added requirements for tracking equipment purchased with Measure I funds, and updated Compliance Audit Deadline extension requirements.
-6/03/2020
+6/3/2020 6 Moved transit purposes from the ineligible list of projects to the eligible list of projects for consistency with the Expenditure Plan.
+03/03/2021